conestack/node/README.rst

     Sequence nodes are introduced as of node 1.0 and are not as feature rich as mapping nodes (yet).
 If you find inconsistencies or missing features, please file an issue or create a pull request at github.
-Any help is appreciated.

 Behaviors